-In most cases, the movements are personalized with branded winding rotors and/or equipped with better parts, but in the end, there is always a vague feeling of being somehow cheated.
-It is like buying you a Lamborghini only to find out the damned car is powered by a stock Fiat 1.3-liter engine with a “personalized” cover on it made of “hand-made” carbon fiber.
+In most cases, the movements sport branded oscillating weight and/or rock better parts, but in the end, there is always a vague feeling of being somehow cheated.
+It is like buying a Lamborghini only to find out the damned car is powered by a stock Fiat 1.3-liter engine with a “personalized” cover on it made of “hand-made” carbon fiber.

 Owned by the luxury giant LVMH together with Hublot, TAG Heuer, and Zenith, the French fashion brand Chaumet has almost unlimited access to all kinds of fine movements to power their high-jewelry watches.

-This particular model, for instance, is powered by the Zenith El Primero 4002 automatic chronograph caliber that we have already seen in the rather awkward Zenith Glam’Rock Star El Primero family of chronographs.
+This particular model, for instance, is powered by the Zenith El Primero 4002 automatic chronograph caliber that we have already seen in the rather awkward Zenith Glam’Rock Star El Primero family.

 As far as I understand, the movement is now discontinued, but Zenith still has a stock of them and is, probably, happy to share it among its sister brands.

 Beating at a frequency of 5 Hz (36,000 vph,) the chronograph is capable of measuring time intervals with an accuracy of 1/10th of a second, which makes it on par even with some quartz chronographs.

 El Primero 4002’s only weak point is that it features only one 30-minute totalizer, so the maximum interval that it can measure is 29 minutes and 59 seconds.

 However, since today’s chronographs are here to serve purely decorative purposes, this is not a problem.